nhonaitran/data-engineering/data-pipelines-with-apache-airflow/README.md

 ### Running Airflow in Docker for Development Locally
 Go to [running airflow in docker](https://github.com/nhonaitran/data-engineering/tree/master/docker/airflow) for step-by-step instructions on how to setup and run Airflow:v2.0.1rc in docker for development.

-Once all the components are up and running, open http://localhost:8080 in Google Chrome for Airflow web UI.
+Once all the components are up and running, open http://localhost:8080 in Google Chrome for Airflow:wq! web UI.
 Search for `udac_example_dag` dag and enable it to run the pipeline.